-OUR plan was developed and revised with the advice and assistance of local emergency authorities in County.
-The plan was last reviewed and updated on

-Our staff members have been trained both initially and ongoing to this plan including alarms; fire extinguishers and other safety features.
-Initial training (upon hire) and ongoing training programs for 'EMERGENCY PREPARDNESS and RESPONSE' as well as the local response system of County.

-Our plan includes documentation of the disaster drill conducted annually with all clients evacuated during at least one drill on each shift.
-There is a written report of the facility's participation in the drills and corrective actions taken in relation to the outcome of the drill.
-The date of our last disaster drill .
+OUR plan was developed and revised with emergency authorities inupdated on the advice and assistance of localCounty.
+The plan was last reviewed and Our staff members have been trained both alarms; fire extinguishers and other safety ongoing training programs for 'EMERGENG well as the local response system of features.
+Initial training (upon hire) and CY PREPARDNESS and RESPONSE' as evacuated during at least one drill on each caster drill conducted annually with all clients shift.
+There is a written report of the facility's ons taken in relation to the outcome of the